 Primary Arms has finally brought competition to the field glasses industry with their first foray into binoculars.

-Given the low price point, I wanted to know if the SLx binos could prove fruitful for the strict budget.
+Given the low price point, I wanted to know if the primary arms SLx hunting binoculars could prove affordable optics, fruitful for the strict budget.

-I tested for optical and build quality, the focusing and diopter mechanisms, tripod mounting, and use in various environments to complete my Primary Arms SLx 10x42 review.
+I tested for optical and build quality, the focusing and diopter mechanisms, tripod mounting, and use in various environments to complete my Primary Arms SLx 10x42mm binoculars review.

 I reveal the pros and cons from my field experience as well as how it compares to the new Primary Arms GLx 10x42 ED binoculars.